liebke/mechanician/examples/notepad/README.md

 <p style="clear: both; margin-top: 0; font-family: 'Tratatello', serif; color: darkgrey;">

-## Notepads Provide LLMs Context Across Multiple Sessions
+## Daring Mechanician Notepads

 The focus of the [Daring Mechanician](https://mechanician.ai/daring-mechanician) project is on building tools for AIs to use, and *notepads* are one of the oldest tools around.
+The ability to take notes is a broadly useful ability that can be applied in innumerable ways by both people and AIs to remember context across multiple conversations.

-### Notepads Vs ChatGPT Memory
+### Notepads Vs The ChatGPT Memory Feature

-*Daring Mechanician* ***Notepads*** are inspired by the recent announcement of [ChatGPT memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt) by *OpenAI*, meant to let the LLM remember details about each user across different ChatGPT sessions.
+*Daring Mechanician* ***Notepads*** are inspired by the recent announcement by *OpenAI* of the [ChatGPT Memory](https://openai.com/blog/memory-and-new-controls-for-chatgpt) function, meant to let the LLM remember details about a user across different conversations.

 *Notepads* provide this same memory functionality but in a way that provides additional flexibility in what is remembered in different contexts.

 ### Different Notepads for Different Contexts

-A *Notepad* can be specific to a user, a project, an activity, a location, or any other context that is useful to remember across multiple sessions.
+A *Notepad* can be specific to a user, a project, an activity, a location, an AI tool set, or any other context that is useful to remember across multiple conversations.

+* Store facts about the user or the user's environment.
 * Capture user preferences for different tools used by the AI.
-* Record results from different tools used by the AI.
+* Record timestamped results from different tools used by the AI.
-* Store facts about the user or the user's environment.
-* Create task lists for the AI to complete.
+* Create task lists for the AI, or user, removing items as they are completed.
-* Have the AI create a TODO list and remove completed items.

-### AI-Driven Note-Taking

-It's important to remember that *Notepads* are tools used by the AI and only indirectly tools used by users.

-It's interesting to see how the AI chooses to use the *Notepad* and how it can be combined with other tools.

-#### Improving Preference Notes

-Notepads can be used to capture user preferences for different tools used by the AI, but getting the AI to use the preferences can sometimes be a challenge.
-You may find the AI not following the noted preferences.

-One strategy to improve the AI's adherence to the preferences is to ask it to help you improve the wording of the preference.

-##### Testing Preference Notes

-The best way to see how well the preferences have been captured by the AI in the notepad is to exit the session and start a new one, where the only context is that represented by the *Notepad*.

 ### Notepads Tools

-Telling the AI a fact will usually cause it to write a *note* in its *Notepad* or you can just ask it to remember a fact explicitly.
+Telling the AI a fact will usually cause it to write a *note* in its *Notepad* or you can just ask it to remember something explicitly.

 You can also ask the AI to
 * list all the *notes* in its *Notepad*
 * delete a *note*
 * delete the entire *Notepad*
 * get the current date and time, which can be useful for adding a timestamp to a *note*

+### What would an AI take notes on if an AI could take notes?

+*Notepads* are tools used by the AI, and only indirectly used by users, to take notes on information of its choosing that it gathers during interactions with users.

+It's interesting to see what information the AI chooses to note, how it chooses to represent it, and how it combines its notes with the other tools available to it.

+* It will typically note facts told to it directly by the user
+* It will sometimes note responses from tools it calls

+* It will not always use the same representation for the same information across different conversations, for instance if it has noted a set of tasks to complete, it will usually remove items as they are completed, at least during the session in which the tasks were noted.
+If a task is completed during a subsequent conversation, it may not remove it from its *Notepad* but rather add a new note indicating that the task was completed.

+The way an AI uses a *Notepad* can be guided by the `ai_instructions` given to it at the outset of the conversation.
+You can choose to give explicit and clear instructions on how should use its *Notepad*, or let the AI figure it out on its own, both approaches can be useful in different contexts.

+### Combining Notepads with Other AITools

+*Notepads* can be combined with other *AITools*, enabling the AI to pass facts from its notes as parameters to other tools without needing to prompt the user for the information.

+For example, in the [Notepad Example project](https://github.com/liebke/mechanician/tree/main/examples/notepad), the AI is provided a *Notepad* and a *Middle Earth Weather* tool that requires a Middle-earth location and a non-Middle-earth date and returns a weather forecast.

+So when prompted by a user with `does it look like its going to rain?`, If it knows the user lives in *Hobbiton* it will use that as the location, and since the weather tool stubbornly requires a date, and will not assume the current date as a default, the AI will use its *Notepad* to get the current date and time to pass to the weather tool.

+#### Improving Preference Notes

+The AI will note a user's preferences, but it can often require the user to remind the AI of the existence of the preference note during subsequent conversations.

+One strategy to improve the personalization performance of the AI is to ask it to help you improve the wording of the note so that it will do a better job applying the preference when peforming tasks.

+The best way to see how well your preferences have been captured by the AI is to end the current conversation and start a new one using the same *Notepad*.

+## The Code

 ### Notepad Storage